 Ahi kā Continuous occupation - title to land through occupation by a group, generally over a long period of time.
 The group is able, through the use of whakapapa, to trace back to primary ancestors who lived on the land.
 Also referred to as the home fires or burning home fires of occupation.
 Ahi Tipua A term to describe geothermal or volcanic activity.
 It originates from the journey of Te Hoata and Te Pupu from Hawaiki to Tongariro.
 Atua Ancestor with continuing influence, god, demon, supernatural being, deity, ghost, object of superstitious regard, strange being - although often translated as 'god' and now also used for the Christian God, this is a misconception of the real meaning.
 Many Māori trace their ancestry from atua in their whakapapa and they are regarded as ancestors with influence over particular domains.
 These atua also were a way of rationalising and perceiving the world.
-Normally invisible, atua may have visible representations. (from Te Aka Māori Dictionary) Customary uses The use of geothermal for customary wellbeing, regardless of the method of extraction, including for home heating, cooking, wellness (also see customary practice) Customary practice The use of geothermal using traditional sustainable practices in accordance with tikanga, excluding the use of geothermal wells (also see customary uses) Discharge To emit, deposit, and allow to escape.
-For geothermal this usually relates to discharge of water or gas Down hole heat exchanger A device installed down a geothermal bore to remove heat from a geothermal system without removing geothermal fluid, using fresh water circulated through a heat exchanger at depth (from the Regional Natural Resources Plan).
+Normally invisible, atua may have visible representations. (from Te Aka Māori Dictionary).
+Customary practice The use of geothermal in accordance with tikanga Māori for the communal benefit of the tangata whenua of the area and does not have an adverse effect on the environment , as provided for under s14(3)(c) of the RMA.
+Excluding the use of a geothermal well.
+Discharge To emit, deposit, and allow to escape.
+For geothermal this usually relates to discharge of water or gas.
+Down hole heat exchanger A device installed down a geothermal bore to remove heat from a geothermal system without removing geothermal fluid, using fresh water circulated through a heat exchanger at depth (from the Regional Natural Resources Plan).
 Efficiency For the purposes of measuring efficiency of geothermal resource use (section 7 RMA) efficiency has several dimensions.
 Efficiency includes the comparison of the overall benefit to society (economic efficiency) of competing uses (allocative efficiency), productive efficiency, and the ability of productive efficiency to increase over time through technology improvements and better understanding of the resource (dynamic or innovative efficiency) (from RPS).
 Geothermal aquifer A permeable geological formation, group of formations, or part of a formation, beneath the ground, capable of receiving, storing, transmitting and yielding geothermal water.
 Groundwater is heated at depth by surrounding heated rocks and may also receive input from magmatic fluids.
 Geothermal heat and hot water is transported within and between different hydrogeological units by convection, advection and/or conduction.
 Geothermal aquifer pressure The force exerted by water (including steam) across a geothermal aquifer, dependent on water level and temperature.
 Pressure response is influenced by recharge, and the replacement of water as it is abstracted and reinjected, as well as changes to boiling zones and volumes of non-compressible gases.
-Usually measured in bar Geothermal aquifer water level The piezometric surface of an unconfined geothermal aquifer, defined by the interface between the vadose zone and the saturated zone.
+Usually measured in bar.
+Geothermal aquifer water level The piezometric surface of an unconfined geothermal aquifer, defined by the interface between the vadose zone and the saturated zone.
 In New Zealand Vertical Datum 2016, Geodetic Guidance (linz.govt.nz).